Donate Sponsor

 Revealed: the safest cleaning products for a cat-friendly home

-From the captivating cleaning videos of Mrs Hinch to the tidying methods of Marie Kondo, getting your house into shape has never been so popular.
-Whether you consider yourself a keen ‘hincher’ or you are keen on giving your home a good spring clean, we have some tips on how to make your spring clean cat-friendly, from what is poisonous to cats, to how to make your space more appealing.
+From the captivating cleaning videos of Mrs Hinch, to the tidying methods of Marie Kondo.
+Getting your house into shape has never been so popular.
+Whether you consider yourself a keen ‘Hincher’ or you are keen on giving your home a good spring clean, we have some tips on how to make your spring clean cat-friendly.
+From what is poisonous to cats, to how to make your space more appealing.

 What cleaning products are poisonous to cats?